Great Warley: Geology

 The village sits on London Clay with an outcropping of Bagshot sands.

 Governance

 Parliamentary constituency

-Great Warley comes under the parliamentary constituency of Brentwood and Ongar, which current MP Alex Burghart has held since 2017.
+Great Warley comes under the parliamentary constituency of Brentwood and Ongar, which the current MP Alex Burghart has held since 2017.

 Local authorities

-Great Warley sits within the non-metropolitan county of Essex, governed Essex County Council and the non-Metropolitan Borough of Brentwood, which is governed by Brentwood Borough Council.
+Great Warley sits within the non-metropolitan county of Essex, governed by Essex County Council, and the non-Metropolitan Borough of Brentwood, which is governed by Brentwood Borough Council.
 The village is within the Warley ward.